-‘Big Brother 19’ Spoilers: Alex And Jason Discuss Raven And Her Ailments, Talk About Throwing Of Week 10 POV
+‘Big Brother 19’ Spoilers: Alex And Jason Discuss Raven And Her Ailments, Talk About Throwing Week 10 POV

-A majority of BB19 houseguests remain complacent and relaxed, confident they know what is going on the game due to Paul Abrahamian’s assuring them of this.
+A majority of BB19 houseguests remain complacent and relaxed, confident they know what is going on the game due to Paul Abrahamian’s assurances.
 As such, little strategic talk has taken place so cast members tend to converse about one another just to pass time.

-On Sunday, as Jason Dent lay on a pool float and Alex Ow sat nearby watching him, they talked about Raven Walton and the many ailments she has told them she suffers from.
+On Sunday, as Jason Dent laid on a pool float and Alex Ow sat nearby watching him, they talked about Raven Walton and the many ailments she has told them she suffers from.
 In addition, Alex surmised that at least one houseguest is guilty of throwing the most recent Big Brother 19 Power of Veto (POV) competition.

-Alex and Jason Speculate about Raven’s Ailments
+Alex And Jason Speculate About Raven’s Ailments

 At around 3:40 p.m.
 Big Brother 19 house time, Alex told Jason that Raven was talking about her spine issues with fellow houseguest Paul Abrahamian.

-Jason responded, “Again with the inverted spine… What does that make, 16 different ailments?”
+“Again with the inverted spine… What does that make, 16 different ailments?”
+Jason responded.

-Alex noted that besides gastroparesis, which is something she clearly suffers from, Raven claims to have fast metabolism caused by hyperthyroid, prompting Jason to say, “I think she read a medical book before she came.”
+Alex noted that besides gastroparesis, which is something she clearly suffers from, Raven claims to have fast metabolism caused by hyperthyroid, prompting Jason to make another remark.

-Alex pondered, “But how could you go on TV and lie… people are going to hate you and think you’re stupid?”
+“But how could you go on TV and lie… people are going to hate you and think you’re stupid?”
+Alex pondered.

 Jason asserted that apparently Raven doesn’t care and stated, “…if she were to win, then it would have worked.”
 Alex argued that it wouldn’t matter because people would still “hate” her.